|

 The

-firm of A. and H. Lejambre began in 1825 when the French immigrant John Peter
+firm of A. & H. Lejambre began in 1825 when the French immigrant John Peter

 Alphonse Lejambre opened an upholstery shop in Philadelphia.
 Around 1853, the